 They are like nothing you’ve ever flown before.
 Gentle, graceful and a lot of fun.
 If you already enjoy gliders, you’ll love paramotors.

 The model has a tendency to fly like a pendulum at times, however, this is all down to technique.
 The model will be prone to swinging when you’re first getting the hang of it.

 If the model starts to rock forward and backwards I’ve found that on the return stroke simply apply throttle to get the gondola to stop rocking, then adjust the throttle to get the wing at the right angle of attack to gain altitude.
 I also found that rocking can be reduced by turning either left or right.
 Learn how to manage throttle for best results.

 I ensure the wing is lying completely flat on the ground.
 Ensure the wingtips are not folded over and that the lines are not tangled.
 The gondola should be pulled up and over in a neat arc.
 When you are pulling to wing up be sure that the lines do not go slack as this will cause the wing to stall.
 You have to be brave enough to left the model go and power on out.
 You’ll get the hang of it.

 Where can you buy an RC Paramotor?

-HobbyKing have just released an excellent entry level paramotor designed for the beginner or intermediate hobbyist that is well priced, easy to assemble and easy to fly.
+HobbyKing has just released an excellent entry-level paramotor designed for the beginner or intermediate hobbyist that is well priced, easy to assemble and easy to fly.
 YouTuber James Presnell was the driver for this project and has been kind enough to document his setup procedures on his channel RC Air Adventures.

 Latest HobbyKing Release: RC Paramotor